-Configure destination for Google Customer Match
+Configure destinations for Google Customer Match

 Use Google Customer Match to create and publish search, display, and video ads across the Google-owned paid media ecosystem.